Fall toxins for your pet to avoid - BC SPCA

 Pumpkin spice

-Most of us love our pumpkin spice seasoning during the autumn months whether it’s in our coffee or baked treat.
-Pumpkin pie spice is typically a combination of cinnamon, nutmeg, ginger, and either cloves or allspice depending on the blend.
-It is important to remember that small amounts of these spices added to foods usually will not be toxic to pets, and the risk of toxicity is highest if a pet gets into essential oils or the spices directly.
+Pumpkin pie spice is typically a combination of cinnamon, nutmeg, ginger and either cloves or allspice, depending on the blend.
+It’s important to remember that small amounts of these spices added to foods usually will not be toxic to pets, and the risk of toxicity is highest if a pet gets into essential oils or the spices directly.

-For example, while not toxic in small amounts, a large spoonful of dry cinnamon powder could cause respiratory issues for your pet and, cinnamon oil can be toxic even in small amounts.
-Nutmeg contains a toxin called myristicin, and though it is not likely to be toxic in small doses, if your pet ingests a very large amount of powder or eats an entire nut, it could cause vomiting, abdominal pain, changes to blood pressure and heart rate and even disorientation, seizures or hallucinations.
-Likewise, the ingestion of cloves becomes an issue with something like clove oil or the ingestion of whole cloves.
+For example, while not toxic in small amounts, a large spoonful of dry cinnamon powder could cause respiratory issues for your pet, and cinnamon oil can be toxic even in small amounts.
+Nutmeg contains a toxin called myristicin, and though it’s not likely to be toxic in small doses, if your pet ingests a very large amount of powder or eats an entire nut, it could cause vomiting, abdominal pain, changes to blood pressure and heart rate and even disorientation, seizures or hallucinations.
+Likewise, the ingestion of cloves becomes an issue with something like clove oil or whole cloves.
 Clove oil as well as the clove spice contain compounds called eugenols which can cause liver toxicity in cats.
 Clove oil may also cause vomiting, tremors or seizures and staggering in cats.

-But it’s the other ingredients in pumpkin spice flavoured foods or beverages that are usually the greatest toxic concern.
-For example, the caffeine your pumpkin spice latte can cause serious toxicity when ingested by pets.
-Even a pumpkin spice baked good can be dangerous for your pet due to sugar and high fat.
+But it’s the other ingredients in pumpkin spice-flavoured foods or beverages that are usually the greatest toxic concern.
+For example, the caffeine in your pumpkin spice latte can cause serious toxicity when ingested by pets.
+Even a pumpkin spice baked good can be dangerous for your pet due to its sugar and fat content.

 Word of advice: leave the pumpkin spice latte, or any pumpkin spice-flavoured treat, out of reach when it comes to your pets.